rust-lang/rust/src/doc/rustc-dev-guide/src/backend/updating-llvm.md

 There are two reasons we would want to update LLVM:

 * A bug could have been fixed!
-Often we find bugs in the compiler and fix them upstream in LLVM.
-We'll want to pull fixes back to the compiler itself as they're merged upstream.
+  Note that if we are the ones who fixed such a bug, we prefer to upstream it, then pull it back for use by rustc.

 * LLVM itself may have a new release.